UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use case
 ^^^^^^^^

-Currently 9,993 records are missing a typeOfResource value.
+Currently 9,993 records are missing a :code:`typeOfResource` value.
 The affected collections include Volunteer Voices (not entire collection), Roth, the Howard Baker Speeches and Remarks, Great Smoky Mountains Colloquy, and the Great Smoky Mountains Postcard Collection.
 We can consider if we would like to apply a blanket value to a collection at the time of migration.
-For monolithic collections like Roth and Baker, this would be easy to achieve (roth = "still image" and baker = "text" in MODS).
+For monolithic collections like Roth and Baker, this would be easy to achieve (`roth = "still image"` and `baker = "text"` in MODS).
 For collections with varied formats, like Volunteer Voices, this will not be possible.

 Justification
 ^^^^^^^^^^^^^

-Given that the Digital Collections home page currently uses typeOfResource to initially limit searches, it would be beneficial for this value to be more consistently present.
+Given that the Digital Collections home page currently uses :code:`typeOfResource` to initially limit searches, it would be beneficial for this value to be more consistently present.
 It would also assist with discovery in DPLA.

-Xpath
+XPath
 ^^^^^

 :code:`not(typeOfResource)`